A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Pseudo-likelihood approach

-Such an approach has connections to the pseudo-likelihood approach in Gong and Samaniego \cite{gong1981}, although we consider the within-study variance/covariance matrix components only as nuisance parameters, while the between-study counterpart remains subject to the inferential interest.
+The approach has connections with the pseudo-likelihood approach in Gong and Samaniego \cite{gong1981}, although we consider the within-study covariance matrix components only as nuisance parameters, while the between-study counterpart remains subject to the inferential interest.